 - Holistic therapies as means for learning relaxation techniques such as breathing exercises and mindfulness training

 Everyone’s symptoms are different.
-For this reason, your PTSD therapy will undergo customization.
+For this reason, your PTSD psychiatrist will customize your PTSD therapy.
 The goal is to make each modality relevant to your particular situation.
 Doing so ensures that you receive maximum benefit from the therapies.

 Understanding How the Modalities Work Together

 Cognitive behavioral therapy is a staple of PTSD therapy at PACE Mental Health.
 It enables you, with the help of a therapist, to pinpoint areas of dysfunction.
 For example, you may blame yourself for the events that took place before, during, or after your traumatic experience.
 By examining them with assistance, you may notice areas where you’re taking the blame for things beyond your control.

 This process lets you move on.
 While it won’t eradicate the traumatic event, it’ll put some facets in perspective.
 Doing so may relieve some stress and guilt.
 It’ll also help you to focus on areas where you need help with coping skills.

 Eye movement desensitization and reprocessing lets you tackle the way you deal with the stress.
 You use stimuli to assign positive thoughts to them.
 Then, when you’re dealing with the trauma, you can switch a negative mindset to a positive one.
-It won’t happen overnight, but if you stick with the therapy, you’ll get there.
+It won’t happen overnight, but if you stick with your PTSD psychiatrist’s therapy, you’ll get there.

 Prolonged exposure therapy helps you to overcome avoidance.
 It goes hand in hand with meditation and mindfulness training.
 You learn to face the traumatic experience while controlling your response to it.
 Doing so frequently can help lessen the physical and emotional impact.